yuliaribeiro/USP-Letras/README.md

 Then open your terminal and through npm, install all the project dependencies.

+Finally, keep in mind that the base of this website was created with Vite, so type "npm run dev" to run the project locally.

-Finally, enjoy it and let's rock some code! 😼
+Enjoy it and let's rock some code! 😼